 Incorporating first-trimester Down syndrome studies into prenatal screening: executive summary of the National Institute of Child Health and Human Development workshop.

 The National Institute of Child Health and Human Development (NICHD), the Society for Maternal-Fetal Medicine, and the American College of Obstetricians and Gynecologists (ACOG), cosponsored a workshop on December 16-17, 2004, to discuss the evidence for first-trimester Down syndrome screening and to explore the effects of combining first- and second-trimester screening, given the results of recent U.S. trials.
 The experts evaluated the evidence for offering first-trimester screening to provide individual risk assessment for Down syndrome.
 First-trimester screening has been demonstrated to provide efficient Down syndrome risk assessment, with a detection rate of 84% (95% confidence interval 80-87%), which is clinically comparable to the second-trimester quadruple screen at a fixed false-positive rate of 5%.
 The participants at the workshop concluded that at this time there is sufficient evidence to support implementing first-trimester Down syndrome risk assessment in obstetric practice in the United States, provided that certain requirements can be met.
 These requirements include training and quality control standards for first-trimester nuchal translucency measurement and laboratory assays, access to chorionic villus sampling, and appropriate counseling regarding screening options.

-down, cvs, syndrome, genetic, aneuploidy, guideline, amniocentesis, first, trimester, faster, nuchal, translucency, screening, criteria, hcg, papp, quad, step-wise, contingent, independent, integrative, bun, surass, oscar, ultrasound
+first, down, syndrome, cvs, guideline, genetic, aneuploidy, trimester, faster, nuchal, translucency, criteria, hcg, papp, screening, quad, step-wise, contingent, independent, integrative, bun, surass, oscar, ultrasound, amniocentesis